 7.35 Tourism naturally extends beyond Craven's main settlements and the local plan therefore supports sustainable tourism in more remote locations - to do otherwise would be to unfairly restrict economic, environmental and social opportunities, and to hinder growth and diversity within the rural economy.
 Proposals for tourism development that will result in improved biodiversity and green infrastructure, and better facilities for rural communities, will be particularly welcomed.
-Nature tourism will be encouraged and supported, in principle, in both rural and urban areas.
+Wildlife activities or 'Nature Tourism' will be encouraged and supported, in principle, in both rural and urban areas.